The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 What if I told you that in protecting your baby from SIDS, you've accidentally created a different crisis?

-Here's the devastating truth: Only 24% of babies get the recommended 30+ minutes of tummy time daily.
+So here's the truth: Only 24% of babies get the recommended 30+ minutes of tummy time daily.
 Meanwhile, developmental delays have skyrocketed from 12.84% to 17.85% - and that's just what we're catching.
 This crisis connects directly to Container Baby Syndrome, where excessive use of car seats, bouncers, and swings creates the very weakness that makes tummy time so challenging.
 The real numbers are far worse.

-We saved babies from SIDS but created a generation that can't hold their heads up, can't crawl properly, and enters school with the core strength of overcooked spaghetti.
+And we saved babies from SIDS -- that's genuinely incredible.
+But we also created a generation that can't hold their heads up, can't crawl properly, and enters school with the core strength of overcooked spaghetti.

 In 1992, the AAP launched "Back to Sleep" to prevent SIDS.
-It worked - SIDS deaths dropped 50%.
-But here's what they didn't tell you about the collateral damage:
+And it worked -- SIDS deaths dropped 50%.
+But here's what got lost in the celebration:

 The explosion of developmental problems since 1992: